Virginia NAACP sues Shenandoah school board after district restored Confederate names

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Virginia NAACP sues Shenandoah school board after district restored Confederate names appeared first on Virginia Mercury.
+The post Virginia NAACP sues Shenandoah school board after district restored Confederate names appeared first on Oklahoma Voice.